What is an AC solar panel?

 An AC solar module - also known as a solar panel (the terms are used interchangeably) - is simply a solar panel with a microinverter mounted at the factory.
 This means that if you go with AC solar modules, there’s no need to choose an inverter system, as the inverter choice is already made.

-In most cases, the solar panel manufacturer isn’t making their own microinverter, but instead partnering with an inverter company.
-For all AC modules currently on the market that we know about, the microinverter is supplied by Enphase, which is the leading company in this segment.
-The one exception is LG, which is producing their own microinverter for their NeON R ACe panel.
+In many cases, the solar panel manufacturer isn’t making their own microinverter, but instead partnering with an inverter company.
+A common manufacturing partner is Enphase, which is the leading company in the microinverter segment.

 List of AC solar modules on the market

-Enphase is the largest microinverter company, and they’re currently partnering with three solar panel companies to jointly produce AC modules.
+Enphase is the largest microinverter company, and they’re currently partnering with four solar panel companies to jointly produce AC modules.
 These include:

-The other big advantage is labor savings at installation time.
+A big advantage of an AC panel is labor savings at installation time.
 Because the panel leaves the factory with the microinverter pre-installed and wired, there is less work for your solar installer to do.
-This means faster installation time which, in theory, should result in lower labor costs that are passed onto you.
+Normally installing a microinverter means a component to bolt to the racking system and cables to manage.

 However, every AC solar module that is currently on the market (that we know about) comes with a 25 year product and power warranty.
 This means that if either the microinverter or the panel fails after 24 years, that failure will be covered by the warranty.